Trump, still infectious, back at White House — without mask

 Trump, still infectious, back at White House — without maskNew

-WASHINGTON (AP) — President Donald Trump has staged a dramatic return to the White House after leaving the military hospital where he has been receiving an unprecedented level of care for COVID-19.
-He immediately ignited a new controversy by declaring that despite his illness the nation should not fear the virus that has killed more than 210,000 Americans — and then he entered the White House without a protective mask.
-Trump climbed the South Portico steps, removed his mask and declared, “I feel good.”
+WASHINGTON (AP) — President Donald Trump is back at the White House after staging a dramatic return from the military hospital where he has been receiving an unprecedented level of care for COVID-19.
+He immediately ignited a new controversy by declaring that despite his illness the nation should not fear the virus that has killed more than 210,000 Americans.
+That was Monday evening.
+On Tuesday he underscored his controversial message by repeating his previous comparison of COVID-19 to the seasonal flu.
 Trump, who remains contagious, is expected to continue his recovery at the White House, where he will be cared for 24/7 by a team of doctors and nurses.